Independent · Doctor-Owned

 Same-day root canal slots are limited.
 Call now -- we will fit you in today.

 From diagnosis to same-day crown, we handle the full episode of care in one office.
-No referrals.
-No waiting rooms.
-No two-week gaps between appointments while you are in pain.
+Most routine cases do not need a specialist referral.
+If anatomy, calcification, or retreatment makes specialist care the better choice, we coordinate it directly -- no waiting rooms, no two-week gaps while you are in pain.

 We complete most root canals in a single appointment.
 We clean, shape, and seal all canals in one visit so you are not living with a temporary filling waiting for a follow-up.
 Treatment is complete before you leave.